Updates from Greg and Sheri

 We are Greg and Sheri and are so happy you made it to our page!

 Greg is an IT guy and we are hoping to retire him at the beginning of the year.
-We want to move to southern Minnesota to be near family.
+We moved back to southern Minnesota to be near family.

 I have had gastric bypass and done very well.
-I had it August 29th 2022 and I have lost after 101 pounds so far.
+I had it August 29th 2022 and I have lost 200 pounds.
 Talk about a learning curve but was so happy when my nutritionist encouraged Ningxia Red daily as a readily absorbable nutrition.
 I drink 2 to 4 ozs a day.

 Contact